-Update: The Xbox One is now compatible with Amazon's Alexa smart assistant, meaning you can control all sorts of power, volume, and playback features from connected Alexa devices.
+Update: Xbox One consoles are now compatible with Amazon's Alexa smart assistant, meaning you can control power, volume, and playback features from connected Alexa devices.
 Read our full article on Alexa coming to Xbox here, or read on for the rest of our Xbox One S review below.

 The Xbox One S arrived three years on from the original Xbox One, offering a smaller, quieter, higher-quality gaming machine that shows what the current console generation can do.
 It's now the de facto Xbox system.